Alumni of the Mission School of Ministry

 Angie currently serves as the Parish Chaplain of the Mission Chattanooga and primarily serves at Morningsong.
 She has been doing para-church and church ministry for over 21 years.
 Angie received post-graduate training as a graduate of the Chattanooga Association for Clinical Pastoral Care (CACPC) and her masters degree from the Mission School of Ministry in August 2018.
 Angie is passionate about facilitating women’s groups, providing pastoral care and divorce care, teaching about the Enneagram and hosting parties.
 She is married to Abbot Chris Sorenson and they have two children, Wilson and Elijah.

 Courtney Johnson is the Children’s Pastor at the City Center Chapel of the Mission Chattanooga.
-She completed her bachelor’s degree in Finance at Lee University before continuing into graduate studies at the Mission School of Ministry (up to Summer 2018).
+She completed her bachelor’s degree in Finance at Lee University before continuing into graduate studies at the Mission School of Ministry, where she completed the Lay Leadership track.
 Courtney has worked in various youth and children’s ministries for 9 years.
 Her primary focus is assisting parents with spiritual formation in their households and ensuring that every child at the Mission grows in their understanding and experience of the love of God.
 She is passionate about making liturgy and worship come alive for children in a powerful way.

-Graduation year 2017 from the MSM and 2019 from Richmont with a M.A. in Spiritual Formation and Direction.
-Married to Joey Wilson; Mama to Sephia, Marly, and Finn Wilson.
-Spiritual Director at Christian Counselor Co-op.
+Tiffanie graduated in 2017 from the MSM and in 2019 from Richmont with a M.A. in Spiritual Formation and Direction.
+She is married to Joey Wilson; and Mama to Sephia, Marly, and Finn Wilson.
+She is a Spiritual Director at the Christian Counselor Co-op.

 Micah graduated in the summer of 2019 after three years at MSM.
 She is wife to Matthew and mother to Eliana and they live in a house called “Dove Cottage.”
 She serves the Union Chattanooga alongside Matthew in leading a citywide initiative of collaboration among worship leaders, creatives, songwriters and musicians.
 Her intention for entering the MSM was to continue to be challenged to think better and bigger thoughts of God, and for that to form her life and leadership.
 “The ultimate goal of theology isn’t knowledge, but worship… We learn only that we might laud…” (Sam Storms)